 These initiatives were announced after extensive engagement and consultations with a variety of African, Canadian and international stakeholders, including from government, business, civil society, diaspora communities and academia.

-• Supporting youth and women in peace processes
+• supporting youths and women in peace processes

-• Supporting community-led conflict-prevention in Darfur and civilian-led political process throughout Sudan
+• supporting community-led conflict prevention in Darfur, Sudan, and supporting civilian-led political processes throughout that country

-• Investing in counterterrorism capacity & threat resilience
+• investing in counterterrorism capacity and threat resilience

-• Working to prevent violent extremism & sexual and gender-based violence
+• working to prevent violent extremism and sexual and gender-based violence

-• Naming a Special Envoy for the Sahel
+• the appointment of a special envoy for the Sahel

-• Expanding our diplomatic engagement including through the establishment of a full high commission in Zambia and a full embassy in Benin
+• the expansion of its diplomatic engagement, including by establishing a full high commission in Zambia and a full embassy in Benin

 At the High-Level Dialogue, Minister Joly formalized Canada’s relationship with the African Union Commission with the signing of a memorandum of understanding.